Skip to main content

 If you suffer from emotional distress that is caused by someone's negligent conduct, you may be able to recover for NIED.
 Generally speaking, a successful claim will prove the following elements:

 For example, you could bring a claim for NIED if you were almost crushed by a poorly maintained piece of equipment in the workplace.
-However, your claim would most likely be unsuccessful if you witnessed a co-worker nearly being crushed, and you were not within the “zone of danger."
-If you were not in harm's way, the incident must involve a closely related relative.
+However, your claim would most likely be unsuccessful if you witnessed a co-worker nearly being crushed and were not within the "zone of danger."
+What if you, as a witness, were not in harm's way?
+States with bystander laws require that the incident involve a close relative, such as a family member or loved one.

 Intentional Infliction of Emotional Distress (IIED)

-IIED is sometimes called the “tort of outrage" since it's based on extreme or outrageous behavior that is intentionally or recklessly performed.
-Most courts require proof of four factual elements for an emotional distress claim to be successful:
+IIED is sometimes called the "tort of outrage" since it's based on extreme or outrageous behavior that is intentionally or recklessly performed.
+In general, the elements are similar to NIED but include aspects of specific intent and outrageousness.
+In an employment context, that means the employer or agent:

 It's difficult to prove an IIED claim since there are no clear guidelines on what represents extreme and outrageous conduct.
-However, it must be more than just insults, threats, or annoyances.
-An example of behavior that does not meet the “outrageous" standard is an employer who circulates an old mug shot of an employee around the office to embarrass the employee.
+However, it must be more than insults, threats, or annoyances.
+An example of behavior that does not meet the “outrageous" standard is an employer who calls an employee a silly goose.
+Contrast this with a boss who repeatedly berates their workers by threatening to chop their heads off.
+This latter scenario would be far more likely to be found extreme and outrageous.

 Many unpleasant emotions, such as shame, fright, and embarrassment, qualify as emotional distress.
-The courts are not looking for an extreme response.
-What the courts are looking for is found where the circumstances would cause a reasonable person to be unable to cope with the mental distress.
+The courts are not looking for an extreme response from the victim.
+Instead, they ask if a reasonable person could not cope with the mental distress resulting from the defendant's actions.

 Suing an Employer for the Acts of Its Employees

-Typically, employers are found liable for an employee's actions through a process that is legally known as ratification.
-Although each state has its own law defining “ratification," proof of the following facts is frequently required:
+Typically, employers are found liable for an employee's actions through a process legally known as ratification.
+Each state has its law defining "ratification," but proof of the following facts is frequently required:

-• The employer knew the conduct was harmful, and
+• The employer knew the behavior was harmful

-In workplace claims, emotional distress is often alleged along with other harmful conduct such as sexual harassment.
-For example, an employer can be held responsible for IIED after failing to respond to numerous complaints, over a period of months, that alleged sexual harassment by a manager.
+In workplace claims, emotional distress is often alleged along with other harmful conduct, such as sexual harassment.
+For example, an employer can be held responsible for IIED after failing to respond to numerous complaints of sexual harassment committed by a manager working for that employer.

 Damages for Emotional Distress

 How do you put a price on emotional distress?
-Generally speaking, payment of damages for an IIED or NIED claim is proportional to the seriousness of the emotional injury.
+Generally, payment of damages for an IIED or NIED claim is proportional to the seriousness of the emotional injury.
 This is a decision for the jury if your claim goes to trial.
-Factors influencing damages include the outrageousness of the defendant's behavior, the amount of harm you suffered, and whether the emotional distress is continuing.
+Factors influencing damages include:

 Filing an Emotional Distress Claim?
 You May Need Professional Legal Help